 Hereditary cancers are caused by a gene change, or "mutation" that is present from birth.
 In most cases, the person with the mutation inherited it from their mother or their father.
 People with an "inherited gene mutation" have a 50% chance of passing the mutation to each of their children.

-There are several different gene mutations that have been associated with increased risk for cancer.
+There are many different inherited gene mutations that have been shown to increase the risk for cancer.
 Each mutation is different and may be linked with certain risks for specific cancers.
 You can learn more about the different gene mutations and their associated cancer risks here.